dc-js/dc.js/CONTRIBUTING.md

 #### Testing Notes

 We are currently transitioning from vows/jsdom testing to jasmine/PhantomJS.
-New tests should be written in (jasmine)[http://jasmine.github.io/2.0/introduction.html] (under the `spec` folder).
+New tests should be written in [jasmine](http://jasmine.github.io/2.0/introduction.html) (under the `spec` folder).
-Once you have run the tests once using `grunt test` or `grunt jasmine`, you can run the tests in your browser by opening web/jasmine-runner.html.
+Once you have run the tests once using `grunt test` or `grunt jasmine`, you can debug the tests in your favorite browser by opening `web/jasmine-runner.html`.
 You can also run an individual test with `grunt jasmine --filter=<part-of-test-filename>`

 Changing existing vows test cases (under